-Are you a new manager looking for ways to manage your team's performance and take productivity to the next level?
-Team alignment is the secret to long-term success.
+Are you a manager looking for ways to manage your team's performance and take productivity to the next level?
+I've found out that team alignment is the secret to long-term success.
 It's all about keeping your team aligned with each other and nailed to the organization's goal.

 This article takes an in-depth look into team alignment.
 What strategies should you implement as a manager to achieve team alignment?
 And what are ten action items you can do today?